 I prefer to watch Mount Batur from far the next time.
 Or just do an easy hike at Campuhan Ridge Walk.

-What to know before you go trekking at Mt Batur for sunrise:
+What to know before you do your Mount Batur sunrise tour:

 - Wear the right shoes, either hiking shoes or running shoes at least.